Farah404/EcoCar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Whime many carpooling services already exist, EcoCar wishes to propose not only price reductions but amso a revolutionnary way to satusfy the needs of the community.
+While many carpooling services already exist, EcoCar wishes to propose not only price reductions but amso a revolutionnary way to satusfy the needs of the community.

 Here's how:
 * A simple and efficient way to propose and provide CarPooling/CarRental/Location services